youraerials/incli/README.md

 ## Operation

-To run this thing you need a .env text file at the ROOT of the project which contains just one line:
+To run this thing you need a .env text file at the ROOT of the project's web-client directory which contains just one line:

 `VITE_OAIKEY=MyKeyHere`